danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.registerDevice.html" name="account.registerDevice">Register device to receive PUSH notifications: account.registerDevice</a>

 * <a href="stickers.removeStickerFromSet.html" name="stickers.removeStickerFromSet">Remove a sticker from the set where it belongs, bots only.
 The sticker set must have been created by the bot: stickers.removeStickerFromSet</a>

+* <a href="contacts.resetSaved.html" name="contacts.resetSaved">Removes all contacts without an associated Telegram account: contacts.resetSaved</a>

 * <a href="stickers.renameStickerSet.html" name="stickers.renameStickerSet">Renames a stickerset, bots only: stickers.renameStickerSet</a>